jtkim-kaist/VAD/README.md

 URL: http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8309294&isnumber=4358004

+If our VAD toolkit supports your research, we are very appreciate if you cite this paper.

 ACAM is based on the recurrent attention model (RAM) [1] and the implementation of RAM can be found in [jlindsey15](https://github.com/jlindsey15/RAM) and [jtkim-kaist](https://github.com/jtkim-kaist/ram_modified)'s repository.

 VAD in this toolkit follows the procedure as below: